CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/cdata-connection/README.md

 ```

-Currently, CData BigQuery JDBC connection is failing with:
+This example is failing when using the CData BigQuery JDBC Connection:
 ```
  java.sql.SQLException: 'port' is not a valid connection property.
         at XcoreXgooglebigqueryX210X8059.qrc.a(Unknown Source)